 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-The Seattle Kraken take the road against the Dallas Stars in Game 5 of the NHL Playoffs Second Round on Thursday, May 11, beginning at 9:30 PM ET on TNT, SportsNet, and TVAS.
-The series is tied at 2-2.
-The Kraken are underdogs (+160) in this matchup with the Stars (-190).
+The Dallas Stars host the Seattle Kraken in Game 5 of the NHL Playoffs Second Round at American Airlines Center on Thursday, May 11, starting at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The teams are knotted up 2-2 in the series.
+The Kraken have +160 odds on the moneyline against the favored Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!